e-kolpakov/e-kolpakov.github.io/design/eventsourcing-series.md

 # Table of contents

+This table is automatically updated when new posts are published.

 {% assign posts = site.tags[page.series_tag] %}
 {% if posts %}
 {% assign series_posts = site.tags[page.series_tag] | sort: 'series_sequence_nr' %}